Amey-Thakur/WEB-DESIGNING-LAB/README.md

 Grateful acknowledgment to [Mega Satish](https://github.com/msatmod) for her exceptional support and collaboration during the laboratory experiments of this course.
 Her constant support, patience, and clarity as we learned the fundamentals of web engineering together made a real difference.
 Working alongside her was truly enriching—her ability to simplify complex concepts and her steady encouragement turned challenging experiments into meaningful learning moments.
 This repository reflects the growth that came from our shared curiosity and mutual dedication to mastering web design.
 Thank you, Mega, for being such an outstanding partner to learn with and for all the knowledge we shared along the way.

+Grateful acknowledgment to [Karan Dhiman](https://github.com/Karan-Dhiman) for his exceptional support and collaboration during the development of the "Chat Room" mini project for this course.
+Working alongside him was a truly enriching experience—his technical expertise, dedication, and enthusiasm for innovation turned every challenge into a meaningful learning opportunity.
+Our shared curiosity and collaborative efforts in building this real-time communication platform were essential to its success.
+Thank you, Karan, for being such an outstanding project partner and for all the knowledge and encouragement you shared along the way.

 Special thanks to the faculty members of the Department of Computer Engineering at Terna Engineering College for their guidance and instruction in Web Designing Lab.
 Their emphasis on semantic structure and responsive design helped build a solid foundation in web engineering.

 Special thanks to the mentors and peers whose encouragement, discussions, and support contributed meaningfully to this learning experience.